MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/cmdlet/how-to-invoke-a-cmdlet-from-within-a-cmdlet.md

 ---
 # How to Invoke a Cmdlet from Within a Cmdlet

-This example shows how to invoke a binary cmdlet that derives from `Cmdlet` directly from within another binary cmdlet, which allows you to add the functionality of the invoked cmdlet to the binary cmdlet you are developing.
+This example shows how to invoke a binary cmdlet that derives from `[System.Management.Automation.Cmdlet]` directly from within another binary cmdlet, which allows you to add the functionality of the invoked cmdlet to the binary cmdlet you are developing.
 In this example, the `Get-Process` cmdlet is invoked to get the processes that are running on the local computer.
 The call to the `Get-Process` cmdlet is equivalent to the following command.
 This command retrieves all the processes whose names start with the characters "a" through "t".

 ```powershell
 Get-Process -name [a-t]*